On polynomials associated to Voronoi diagrams of point sets and crossing numbers: Discussion

 Further, several other polynomials on point sets can be considered.
 The reader interested in crossing numbers probably has in mind the $j$-edge polynomial $p_e(z)=\sum_{j=0}^{n-2} e_j z^j$ of a point set $S$.
 The known formula for the rectilinear crossing number $\overline{cr}(S)$ in terms of the numbers of $j$-edges $e_j$ of $S$, see~\cite{LVW04}, Lemma 5, translates into

-As is the case for the Voronoi polynomial and the circle polynomial, for sets $S$ of $n$ points in convex postion, the $j$-edge polynomial $p_e(z)$ has all its roots on the unit circle.
+As is the case for the Voronoi polynomial and the circle polynomial, for sets $S$ of $n$ points in convex position, the $j$-edge polynomial $p_e(z)$ has all its roots on the unit circle.
 This is readily seen since $p_e(z)$ is then $n$ times the all ones polynomial, $p_e(z)= n\sum_{j=0}^{n-2} z^j$, as $e_j=n$ for all $j$, if $S$ is in convex position.
 Its roots are the $(n-1$)th roots of unity, except $z=1.$

+For point sets that minimize $\overline{cr(S)}$, the roots of the Voronoi polynomial seem to be close to two circles, such as in the example of Figure~\ref{fig:100}.
+For arbitrary point sets this phenomenon does not occur, but for $n$ large enough, the roots tend to lie close to the unit circle, also see Theorem 1 in \cite{hughes2008zeros}.

 We finally propose to study the presented polynomials for random point sets.
-The expected rectilinear crossing number is known for sets of $n$ points chosen uniformly at random from a convex set $K$, for several shapes of $K$, see e.g.~\cite{S04}, Section 1.4.5. pp. 63-64, and the survey~\cite{AFS12}.
+The expected rectilinear crossing number is known for sets of $n$ points chosen uniformly at random from a convex set $K$, for several shapes of $K$, see e.g.~\cite{S04}, Section 1.4.5. pp. 63-64, and the survey of~\cite{AFS12}.

-\subparagraph*{Acknowledgments.} M. C., A. d.-P., C. H., and D. O. were supported by project PID2019-104129GB-I00/MCIN/AEI/10.13039/501100011033.
+\acknowledgements M. C., A. d.-P., C. H., and D. O. were supported by project PID2019-104129GB-I00/MICIU/AEI/10.13039 /501100011033.
 C.H. was supported by project Gen. Cat.
 DGR 2021-SGR-00266.
 D. F.-P. was supported by grants PAPIIT IN120520 and PAPIIT IN115923 (UNAM, México).